nickbryanmiller/CAP3032Processing/README.md

 # Project 2 - Moving Balls

-There is a square block of size 30x30 at the upper-left corner of a region There are two balls moving in the region.
+- There is a square block of size 30x30 at the upper-left corner of a region
+- There are two balls moving in the region.
-One is moving along the edges.
+- One is moving along the edges.
-The other one is bouncing between the edges of the region and the edges of the block.
+- The other one is bouncing between the edges of the region and the edges of the block.

+#### Moving Balls Gif

 <img src='http://i.imgur.com/H043JEl.gif' title='Moving Balls Gif' width='' alt='Moving Balls Gif' />